tgi74/osuSkinCorruptor/README.md

 \ Please do not push directly to master /

 This tool enables you to corrupt your osu skins
-THIS DOES NOT MODIFY THE ClIENT, THIS IS NOT A CHEAT !
+THIS DOES NOT MODIFY THE CLIENT, THIS IS NOT A CHEAT !

 To use it:
 - Choose a skin folder by clicking of the textbox